Elering/estfeed-datahub-docs/eng/12-metering-data.md

 - The metering point operators sends a new or changed metering data message using the `meter-data` service.
 - Since the processing of metering data in the Datahub is asynchronous, the Datahub first gives a quick response whether the message was received or not.
 - The Datahub then queues the message.
-- The metering point operator verifies the result of processing, using `meter-data/status` service.
+- The metering point operator verifies the result of processing, using `meter-data/status` service (at the `originalDocumentIdentification` position of the message, the value of the attribute of the same name that was in the `header` of the previously transmitted metering data message must be transmitted.
+The UUID value must not be reused).
 Possible results are:
   - `PROCESSING` - processing not finished
   - `SUCCESSFUL` - processing finised successfully
   - `ÈRROR` - processing finised with errors.